 Don’t let that stop you from making it, just be strategic when you do.
 Use it to frost a sheet cake, or keep it cool if you get more adventurous than that.

 The first time I made it, it went on top of Di’s banana cake.
 It was soooo good!

 The moist banana cake and fluffy cream cheese frosting went so well together.
-It was an instant hit and definitely gave the caramel frosting we normally serve on the cake a run for its money.
+It was an instant hit and definitely gave the penuche frosting we normally serve on the cake a run for its money.

 When I was trying to come up with a fun filling for cream horns, this frosting instantly popped into my mind.
 I just knew it would be a fun twist on the classic.

 It may seem intimidating to make, but it is really pretty easy.
 Getting the first step right is integral to getting the final texture right later.